 I started looking at performance in Swift back in August, and I thought it should be faster.
 People were experimenting, but compiled code wasn’t running as fast as they expected, compared to other languages.
 So, I started playing with Swift myself to see what helped performance, and I found a number of things that made it run faster.
 By looking at other people’s code, it’s slightly clearer where the optimizations can be found.
 I would look for bottlenecks, and adjust the code to see what helped — all slightly more revealing that working with my own codebase.
 I looked for situations where developers had problems, and were complaining; I’d look at their solutions, and see what wasn’t performing well.

-I’ve been looking at the recent betas of Swift, so most things in this talk are for the lastest Xcode beta at the time I’m speaking — 6.3 beta 2.
+I’ve been looking at the recent betas of Swift, so most things in this talk are for the latest Xcode beta at the time I’m speaking — 6.3 beta 2.
 They will apply to earlier betas, and as a history, in some cases were more significant in the earlier days of Swift.
 As a mark of Swift’s impressive developmental pace, there are performance tricks that were necessary in Swift 1.1 that are often automatically done by Swift 1.2.
 Swift 1.2 beta 1 made things substantially faster, particularly for debug builds, and beta 2 basically removed the need for several things that I had been doing before.
 Good progress!

 Get more development news like this